-This is the time of year when beautiful white elderflowers are decorating local hedgerows, parks, & roadsides.
+This is the season when beautiful white elderflowers are decorating local hedgerows.
 Not only do these delicate blossoms look pretty & smell gorgeous, they also make the most delicious cordial.
 And if you make the cordial now & store it correctly it will keep for many months giving you a taste of Summer throughout the year.

-When collecting our flower heads we always make sure there are plenty of other blooms left on the tree for the bees & other wildlife to enjoy.
+When collecting flower heads, or foraging for any wild food, always make sure there are plenty of other blooms left for the birds & wildlife.

-Ideally your eldeflowers will have lots of yellow pollen which is the key ingredient for our cordial.
-To prepare the flowers gently shake each flower head to remove any bugs or insects that may be on them.
-Do not wash the flowers as you'll just be washing the pollen (flavour) away.
+Ideally your elderflowers will have lots of yellow pollen which is the key ingredient for our cordial.
+To prepare the flowers gently shake each flower head outdoors to remove any bugs or insects that may be on them.
+Don't wash the flowers as you'll just be washing the pollen (flavour) away.

 To make the cordial you'll need:

 20 prepared elderflower heads